Delano Police Department

 The Delano Police Department is the agency responsible for law enforcement within the City of Delano, California.
 The department is divided into three divisions; Administrative Division, Patrol Division, and Investigations Division.
 It contains approximately 80 employees, which consists of California Sworn Peace Officers and civilian employees.
 The Delano Police Department headquarters is located at 2330 High Street Delano, CA 93215 Kern County.
-The department also maintains a type 1 jail.